orbitalchicken/Roadmap/README.md

         Setting the screensaver to turn on but not require a password is very confusing.
 I have to go to set “Lock the computer when put to sleep” to “No” (because I don’t want it to require a password); set “Lock the computer when the screen turns off” to “No” (because, again, I don’t want it to require a password); and then set “Lock the computer when inactive” to a time value to have the screensaver come on.
 (I’m not even sure that I’ve got that right.)
 The problem is that “lock the computer” implies that it’s going to require a password — but I don’t want that, I simply want the screensaver to kick in.
 This is a poorly worded dialog box. consider merging worldclock https://github.com/simonwiles/cinnamon_applets
-        network applet: if possible, add a little refresh icon to ask for a new scan
+        network applet: if possible, add a little refresh icon to ask for a new scan system settings modules don't use the icon (in alt-tab, and window list) associated with the menu item Bluetooth panel icon was nicer when it was monochromatic (do we need blueberry to provide a cinnamon applet?)

     mate 1.16
         swith MATE to GTK3